hongybun/qemu_passthrough_scripts/README.md

 sudo chown user:kvm /dev/kvmfr0
 ```

-to set the permissions on the file correctly.
+replacing `user` with the Ubuntu user's username to set the permissions on the file correctly.

-Create the file `/etc/udev/rules.d/99-kvmfr.rules` and add the following line, replacing “user” the Ubuntu user’s username:
+Create the file `/etc/udev/rules.d/99-kvmfr.rules` and add the following line, replacing `user` the Ubuntu user’s username:

 ```bash
 SUBSYSTEM=="kvmfr", OWNER="user", GROUP="kvm", MODE="0660"